The SEND Code of Practice (2015) states-

 There are 4 parts within the Graduated Approach cycle which are as follows:

 Where a school, college or parents have concerns that despite good quality teaching, a child or young person is not making expected progress along with their peers, then teaching staff should work with the Special Educational Needs Co-ordinator (“SENCO”) to assess your child’s needs.
 This is in any area not just academically (and can include SEMH – Social, Emotional and Mental Health) and neither is it about getting a diagnosis, but identifying any learning needs and barriers to learning.

 School or college are responsible for organising these assessments and can do many of them themselves, but sometimes schools will need to seek advice from a specialist teacher or a health professional.
 They should talk to you about this first, involve you in these assessments and, where possible, seek your child’s views.

-Having assessed, if the results show that special educational provision is needed then school should place your child or young person on ‘SEN Support’ and they must tell you.
+Once assessed, if the results show that special educational provision is needed then school should place your child or young person on ‘SEN Support’ and they must tell you.
 The school should talk with you about setting outcomes and the support they will need to meet these.
 This may be group work, some 1:1 support, maybe some special equipment or maybe just a different position in the classroom, a time out card or space.
-You should be told, when these interventions and strategies will happen, how often, who by and then a date for progress to be reviewed should be agreed.
+You should be told when these interventions and strategies will happen, how often, who by and then a date for progress to be reviewed should be agreed.